Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Februari 2026 02.10.40 UTC
+- WIB: Rabu, 18 Februari 2026 03.50.45 UTC
-- WITA: Rabu, 18 Februari 2026 03.10.40 UTC
+- WITA: Rabu, 18 Februari 2026 04.50.45 UTC
-- WIT: Rabu, 18 Februari 2026 04.10.40 UTC
+- WIT: Rabu, 18 Februari 2026 05.50.45 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational